mjbroekman/BattleTech/Guides/Career_Scoring.md

 * Become 'Loathed' by two of the remaining 5 factions and 'Honored' by three others.
 The *easiest* remaining faction to become Loathed by is Liao.
 * If you are aiming for being Loathed by Steiner and Liao, Marik and Davion become easier to become Honored by.
 * If you are aiming for being Honored by Davion, the Taurians become easier to become Loathed by.
+* In order to reach Kerensky, you **MUST** be playing at 1.00 difficulty score multiplier _AND_ you can only miss 10,015 points as there is a maximum point total of 770,016.

 # Mechs for Weight Class Completion
 ## Lights